 - numeric fields

 To use an IF function in Airtable, you’ll need to create a new field.
 You can do so by scrolling to the right of your base in any grid view and clicking the "+" icon.
 Give it a descriptive name, then choose the field type “Formula.”

 This calls up a box where you can write your formula.

 Let’s say you want to check on the status of various tasks you’re managing.
 To run a formula that shows what’s completed vs what’s in progress, the IF function will look like this:

 But then you want to run an even more complex test.

 Sticking with our status check example, perhaps you want to know: among the projects in progress, which are more than 50% complete?
 You can display the answer using a nested IF, which you’ll also type into the formula box.
 A nested IF lets you add more parameters to check.

-At the end of any project, an IF function is a great way to track how successful the project was.
-How many packages arrived late?
-Or weighed in at more than 50 pounds?
+At the end of any project, an IF function is a great way to measure its success.
+How many sprints were completed?
+How much over budget did you go?
 Because you can compare dates, text, or numbers, the IF function can help you calculate it all.